top of page

 It takes a healthy worker to produce innovative results, so from time to time you should check up on them and ensure they're not just being bombarded with work but also have access to wellness resources.

-Whether in an office setting or away in their own homes; there are always things we can do as managers/owners which will help improve how happy & productive our team members feel: like providing food banks for those who don't get paid enough during lunch hours (or at all), ensuring there are monthly/quarterly company-wide events to relieve stress, and being transparent with communication so that everyone knows what's going on within the organization.
+Whether in an office setting or away in their own homes; there are always things managers can do to improve how happy and productive team members are: like providing robust healthcare package, access to subsidized gym membership, ensuring there are monthly/quarterly company-wide events to relieve stress, and being transparent with communication so that everyone knows what's going on within the organization.

-When it comes to happy & productive workers, we should always be thinking about how we can better support them.
-From providing access to well-being resources to being transparent in communication, there are several things we can do as managers/owners to help improve their happiness and productivity.
+From providing access to well-being resources to being transparent in communication, there are several things managers/owners can do to improve employee satisfaction and productivity.

 6. Encourage Innovation and Creativity